RedisLabs/redislabs-docs/content/rdi/architecture.md

 ## Tested topologies

 Redis Data Integration is running on Redis Enterprise.
-It works on any installation of Redis Enterprise regardless of the runtime (bare metal, VMs or containers).
+It works on any installation of Redis Enterprise regardless of the runtime (bare metal, VMs, or containers).
 Redis Data Integration can be collocated with the target Redis DB or run on a different Redis Enterprise cluster.

 Debezium Server should run in warm High Availability topology in one of the following options: